 3. Manual Handling

-Many aches and pains can be caused by poor posture but also by not thinking about how we move items around; for example if you are sat at a desk have everything (phone, files etc) in close reach.
+Many aches and pains are caused by poor posture but also by not thinking about how we move items around.
+If you sit at a desk to work have everything (phone, files etc) in close reach.
 If you over-stretch you will increase your risk of injury.
 When storing items, place the most commonly accessed items at waist height and hold items close to your core – both will reduce the risk of injury.
 Some 13 million working days are lost through manual handling problems and many more of us will just try to work through issues!

-I have ensured that our shelving is fit for purpose in that it is secured; equally I ask delivery drivers to carry materials through into the office.
+Shelving is not fit for purpose unless it is firmly secured.
+I also ask delivery drivers to carry materials through into the office.

 4. Use of Substances

 This may not apply too much to office and admin type work (it was more of an issue when home-workers would spend their time using solder & other finishing products).
 However be mindful of leaking toners and inks.
-These need to be dry brushed off rather than washed off, otherwise they will meld to your hands!
+Dry brush residues off rather than washed them off, otherwise they will meld to your hands!
 Do keep your work spaces well ventilated, we breathe out carbon dioxide so that’s why we can feel sleepy!